-GUITAR CLASS MUS131F
+MUS 131F GUITAR CLASS

 Instruction in playing primary chords in several keys, strumming patterns to accompany singing, and a repertoire of songs from the folk, popular, and patriotic literature.
 Use of bass guitar and amplification included.
 Use of personally owned instruments advised.
 Offered fall and spring semesters.
-One credit hour

-INTERMEDIATE GUITAR CLASS MUS132F
+MUS 132F INTERMEDIATE GUITAR CLASS